mattbatman/biblical/src/content/post/genesis.md

 * [Genesis 19:23](#GEN19V23) It's easy to image the destruction of Sodom and Gomorrah as a primitive description of the deployment of a nuclear weapon or missiles.
 * [Genesis 19:26](#GEN19V26) Lot's wife is turned to a pillar of salt.
 * [Genesis 19:17-26](#GEN19V17) As a child in Sunday School, I was told this story demonstrated the lack of faith or obedience by Lot's wife.
 I had to reread this chapter to even catch that Lot and his wife were actually told not to look back.
-* [Genesis 19:30-38](#GEN19V30-38) It's strange to read a story of two daughters getting their father drunk and sleeping with him to get pregnant without any moral judgment or explicit lessons.
+* [Genesis 19:30-38](#GEN19V30) It's strange to read a story of two daughters getting their father drunk and sleeping with him to get pregnant without any moral judgment or explicit lessons.
+* [Genesis 20:1-18](#GEN20V1) It seems like Abimelech would have spared Abraham's life, yet he again lied that Sarah was his sister.
+Again, the Bible seems to pass no explicit judgment.
+* [Genesis 20:12](#GEN20V12) Abraham and Sarah were half-siblings.
+They shared a father.

 ## World English Bible Text